 Think of the knowledge of phonemic awareness as the building blocks that would help you to construct everything.
 With the knowledge of phonemes, one can understand the proper way a word should sound.

-Basically, you can think of the phonemes to be the sound units that construct every single word in a language.
+Basically, you can think of the phonemes as the sound units that construct every word in a language.

 For example, if you are trying to teach someone the pronunciation of the apple, you should divide the word into smaller chunks.
 Here, the possible chunks would be a, puh, and l.